Felipehonorato1/clusteringnretrieval/README.md

-# Machine Learning: Clustering and Retrieval
+# Machine Learning: Clustering and Retrieval [IN PROGRESS]
 Repository made in order to implement clustering and retrieval course's algorithms

 ## Algorithms